AntsInMyEy3sJohnson/hazeltest/README.md

 ### Other Concepts
 Thus far, we have examined all load-creating actors available in Hazeltest -- two Runners that create load on maps, and two for creating load on queues --, but two questions remain unanswered:

-1. How to explicitly make cluster health a part of the load testing (in other words: how to create load on load dimension 5), other than configuring a Runner such that it deliberately crashes members of the target Hazelcast cluster under test (which would only be possible if the configuration that brought the latter into manifestation is somehow flawed, making a mockery of the load testing, whose goal is to fix such flaws)?
+1. How to explicitly make cluster health a part of the load testing (in other words: how to create load on load dimension 5), other than configuring a Runner such that it deliberately crashes members of the target Hazelcast cluster under test (which would only be possible if the configuration that brought the latter into manifestation is somehow flawed, making a mockery of the load testing, whose goal is precisely to eradicate such flaws)?
-2. How to avoid having to uninstall and reinstall an entire Hazelcast cluster between load test iterations (which decrease the number of iterations we can do as engineers in one given unit of time, thus rendering us less productive)?
+2. How to avoid having to uninstall and reinstall an entire Hazelcast cluster between load test iterations (which decreases the number of iterations we can do as engineers in one given unit of time, thus rendering us less productive)?

-Fortunately, Hazeltest has answers for both these questions, and we're going to explore them in the upcoming two sections.
+Fortunately, Hazeltest has answers for both these questions, so let's explore them in the upcoming sections.

 #### Chaos Monkeys
-As indicated by its name, a Chaos Monkey is a component causing -- chaos (mayhem, havoc, _tohu wa bohu_, or simply the absence of a desired order; in other words, something you don't want happening in production, unless you're a very dedicated adrenaline junkie).
+As indicated by its name, a Chaos Monkey is a component causing, well, chaos (mayhem, havoc, _tohu wa bohu_, or simply the absence of a desired order; in other words, something you don't want happening in production, unless you're a very dedicated adrenaline junkie).
 In its current iteration, Hazeltest offers one Chaos Monkey -- the _Member Killer Monkey_.

 ##### Member Killer
 What fun is load testing, really, without a little bit of deliberate component failure thrown into the mix?

 All kidding aside: If we already know that Hazelcast members can and _will_ fail in production -- not necessarily as a result of some flaw in their configuration, but perhaps simply due to hardware failure --, then we must also simulate those failures prior to shipping our release candidate to production to make sure its configuration is resilient to such member failures (after all, Hazelcast as a distributed system was designed with resilience to member failures in mind, so it's up to us to make the most of that ability) so they don't propagate through the landscape of applications accessing our clusters.

-The Member Killer Monkey -- as you can tell from its name -- was introduced to Hazeltest as a simple means for deliberately killing Hazelcast members, and it comes with a couple of properties to make its behavior configurable.
+The Member Killer Monkey -- as you can tell from its name -- was introduced to Hazeltest as a simple means for deliberately killing Hazelcast members, and it comes with a couple of properties to make this behavior configurable.

 In case you're looking for an in-depth introduction to the Member Killer Monkey, the blog post I've written on precisely that matter has you covered:

 [Chaos Monkey](https://nicokrieg.com/chaos-monkey-introduction.html)

-On the other hand, if you require only a small configuration to get you started, look no further than the next section!
+On the other hand, if you require only a small configuration to get you started, look no further than the next section.

 The following is the default configuration taken from the [``defaultConfig.yaml`` file](./client/defaultConfig.yaml) -- refer to that file, or the aforementioned blog post, for elaborate explanations on all properties: